NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 - Scalability - The internet will never stop growing, try to handle it
 - Express routing policies (ERP) - Allows ASes to make routing decisions and do it privately
-- Allow cooperation among ASes - Allows ASes to make their own decision and leet business drive the connections
+- Allow cooperation among ASes - Allows ASes to make their own decision and let business drive the connections
 - Security - This was added on as it was found to be necessary

 #### BGP Basics